What is customer experience (CX)?

 A great customer experience reflects a brand’s values, fosters loyalty and boosts competition – it is also now proven to positively impact revenue.
 In fact, research by Deloitte and Touche has found customer-centric companies are 60 percent more profitable than those that are not focused on the customer.

 For this reason, companies are investing heavily in new, experience-related capabilities (see graphic below).
-According to CX Network's Global State research, in 2024, these investments are focused on AI, which in addition to being an investment priority in its own right, powers other investment priorities, such as data analytics and chatbots.
+According to CX Network's Global State research, in 2024, these investments are focused on artificial intelligence (AI), which in addition to being an investment priority in its own right, powers other investment priorities, such as data analytics and chatbots.

 Securing buy-in for such investments, however, can be tricky and many companies remain focused on the “profit imperative” over experience.
 As Bain & Co’s Stan Swinton told CX Network, many companies say they are obsessed with customers but remain locked in a financials-first attitude.